UFC Fight Night: Holm vs. Aldana: Predictions & Analysis

 A few statistical edges stand out.
 Lookboonmee throws significantly more leather — a 3.0 sig. strike per minute gap.
 Lookboonmee is far more active with takedowns, averaging 1.0 more per 15 minutes.
 Lookboonmee has tighter striking defense, making opponents miss more often.

-**The Pick: Loma Lookboonmee over Jinh Yu Frey.** The model is firm on this one: Lookboonmee at 79%.
+The Pick: Loma Lookboonmee over Jinh Yu Frey.
+We're leaning Lookboonmee here at 73%, a solid but not overwhelming edge.

 Casey Kenney vs Alatengheili